Office hours and other resources for help

 The Math 50 series courses are designed to make that possible, but a

-student who just gets by in a basic course (in any subject) by just
+student who gets by in a foundational course (in any subject) by just

 successful at applying the course content in more advanced settings elsewhere down the road.

 Read and take notes on the

 to the exercises before completing them.
 Reading math takes longer than

 reading a novel; it is a genuinely new skill for many students.
 Be prepared to spend some time studying each section,